SBA Loans for Startups: The Essential Guide

 • Interest rate: Varies but usually does not exceed 3% of the loan amount.

-Another caveat of the SBA 504 loan is that the project you’re funding must create jobs, promote the local economy, or achieve a public policy goal.
+Another caveat of the SBA 504 loan is that the project being funded must create jobs, promote the local economy, or achieve a public policy goal.
 This is why you’re required to work with a CDC on your loan application.

-How can I get an SBA business loan for a startup business?
+How can I obtain an SBA business loan for my startup?

 SBA loan applications are tedious and time-consuming.
-You’ll need extensive documentation.
+You’ll need extensive documentation to qualify for SBA-backed loans.

 As a startup or new business, you won’t have the business financial statements that more established companies can provide.
-As such, you might have to do additional research and compile more information to apply.
+As such, you may need to conduct additional research and compile more information to support your application.

 Follow these steps to prepare for an SBA startup business loan application.